knee-rub/verilog_workshop_project_0343/README.md

 * Hint 3: Update the state at the posedge of clock.
 To ensure that x and y values are updated only after state updation, update the x and y values at the negedge of clock.

+# Testbench

+The testbench has been provided, but you are encouraged to try writing it yourself and try out other input values for simulation.